HampanHamp/HampanHamp/Hamp.md

 **These Titles and Achievements:**

-1. ██████gsskolan Legend (late 2019 to present) • Self-proclaimed Title My first "Legend" title, self-bestowed, of course.
+1. ██████gsskolan Legend (late 2019 to present) • Self-proclaimed Title
+   <br> My first "Legend" title, self-bestowed, of course.
    I still fuckin' know I got it.
    I screamed my name threwout the school in 2017, I think and people learned it When I left, for two years after, I was known by everyone.